 Final Thoughts on Kettlebells and Their Training Benefits

 If you lead a busy life, you’re tired of working out for hours every week, or you’re just looking for a new exercise program, give kettlebells a try!

-To get underway, you can either take some classes with a qualified kettlebell trainer or buy a kettlebell and a beginner’s kettlebell workout DVD.
-My mom started out with the Kathy Smith Kettlebell Solution.
-(Click the blue link to the left to read a review.)
-She was very happy with it and the results she got, and she still uses it to this day, though with heavier kettlebells.
+To get underway, it’s advisable to take some classes with a qualified kettlebell trainer.
+Being a specialized field, the cost will usually be higher than hiring a regular fitness coach.
+If it’s not within your budget, buy a kettlebell and a good beginner’s kettlebell workout DVD.
+My mom started out with the Kathy Smith Kettlebell Solution, (Click the previous link to read a review.)
+She was pleased with it and the results she got, and she still uses it to this day, though with heavier kettlebells.